gbraad/dotfiles-windows/README.md

 Powershell
 ----------

-Uses the profile that is stored as: `C:\Users\gbraad\Documents\WindowsPowerShell` [ref](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.3)
+Uses the profile that is stored as: `C:\Users\...\Documents\WindowsPowerShell` [ref](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.3)

   * `WindowsPowershell`
     * PoshThemes